Our early learning centers at Ecolab, Hubbs, South Minneapolis, Midtown and Downtown are open to all families!

 At YWCA Minneapolis, we equip children with the knowledge and skills to reach their true potential.
 Our NAEYC-accredited and Four-Star Parent Aware rated early learning programs offer a whole-child learning approach to build children’s social-emotional, cognitive, physical and cultural development.

 We help prepare all Minnesotan children to thrive — creating a sense of belonging in the classroom with our anti-bias curriculum and pushing to eliminate the educational opportunity gap in our state for families from all races, ethnicities, cultures and incomes.

 Through high-quality child care and early learning programs, YWCA Minneapolis can help your child develop their individual interests and skills, connect with peers and build positive behaviors to support their academic success and become well-rounded learners for life.

 YWCA’s award-winning programs, staff, facilities and teaching initiatives have helped thousands of Minneapolis children prepare for life in and beyond school.
-Leverage our nationally accredited early childhood education and child care programs to set your child on course for a bright future.
+Leverage our nationally accredited, anti-bias early childhood education and child care programs to set your child on course for a bright future.

 YWCA Minneapolis provides industry-leading programs.
 Our early childhood education curriculum (grounded in anti-bias and child-initiated play) focuses on the whole-child learning approach and covers social, emotional, cognitive and physical development while supporting self-esteem.
 We also assist with child assessments, behavior guidance, curriculum and family resources to position the families we serve to thrive.

 YWCA Minneapolis provides each newly enrolled family with a free one-year Health & Wellness family membership.
 This gives members full access to our state-of-the-art fitness facilities and classes.
 YWCA swim lessons are also included as part of our preschool curriculum, teaching children essential life-saving skills; these swim classes are available in September through May at select locations, based on staff availability.